Anxiety Therapy

 Treatment Goals May Include but are not limited to:

-• Focusing on the Body & Brain Connection
+• Focusing on the Body and Brain Connection

 • Calming our Nervous System